-Technology Disclaimer: This is not an online class but you will not be able to easily access course materials without: internet access (Wi-Fi, Ethernet, 4G service) and a computer (PC or Mac), a tablet (Microsoft Surface, iPad, Samsung Galaxy Tab), and/or a smartphone (iPhone, Galaxy, whatever else there is in the world).
-Many of the in-class activities will require you to bring a digital device to class.
-Please make sure you come to class with a digital device that can access the internet, Microsoft Word, and Adobe PDF reader.
+Technology Disclaimer: This an online class.
+You will not be able to easily access course materials without: internet access (Wi-Fi, Ethernet, 4G service) and a computer (PC or Mac), a tablet (Microsoft Surface, iPad, Samsung Galaxy Tab), and/or a smartphone.
+All of the activities in this class will require a digital device.
+Please make sure you obtain a digital device that can access the internet, Microsoft Word, and Adobe PDF reader.
 Contact me immediately if you don't already have access to one of these devices and internet/4G reception so we can work something out.

 Likewise, this course heavily uses its bCourses site.
 There, you will find course readings, submit your written assignments, access quizzes, and access your grades.
 I will do my best to make sure the website is working, but please tell me if anything on the website does not work.
 Also, glitches with the website are not excuses for you to not complete course assignments.
 Back up any problems with an email with your assignment attached.
 I will help walk you through any problems but you still need to do the work.